When was the last time you enjoyed a slice of chocolate cake or your favourite pasta dish? Yesterday? Last week? Just now?

 With the rise of veganism and vegetarianism, many have cut meat out, imitating our ancestors’ diet when the agriculture industry began 10,000 years ago.
 However, this can lead to more harm than good.

 “The reason why humans have conquered the world, where other species have failed, is due to our ability to adapt to the environment.”
 And that includes eating meat.
-The NHS recommends limiting red meat to 70g per day.
+However, the NHS recommends limiting red meat to 70g per day.

 “While we may be consuming too much sugar, the current moral panic is both uncalled for and unscientific,” says Eve.
 “I’m not telling you to eat six Hobnobs a day but if you do have a few biscuits or a cupcake once in a while, it’s perfectly OK.”